api3dao/airseeker/README.md

 ##### `gasSettings`

 The settings used to calculate gas prices used to submit transactions.
 The gas oracle is stateful and maintains historical gas prices for a specific sampling window.
+It computes the gas price to be used based on the latest gas price.
 In case the transaction is a retry of a pending transaction, the latest gas price is linearly scaled by a factor up to a specified maximum.
-In case the transaction is not a retry, the latest gas price is sanitized against a percentile chosen from the historical gas prices and multipled by a specified gas price multiplier.
+In case the transaction is not a retry, the latest gas price is multiplied only by the recommended gas price multiplier.
+The sanitization cap is computed as a percentile chosen from the historical gas prices multiplied by a specified gas price multiplier.
+The sanitization cap provides the upper bound for the computed gas price.

 Example of a scaling computation: